-Let’s take this discussion one step further and dive into federal legislative jurisdiction on our federally owned, Bureau of Land Management (BLM) public lands.
-In the remainder of this well referenced article, we will discuss how it appears the vast majority of BLM federally managed public lands have become unconstitutional federal enclaves, subject to federal enclave law, despite the fact that the Federal Government has obtained no form of legislative jurisdiction over the majority of BLM lands.
+Diving into federal legislative jurisdiction on our federally owned, Bureau of Land Management (BLM) public lands.
+In the remainder of this well-referenced article, we will discuss how it appears the vast majority of the BLM managed public lands have become a type of unconstitutional federal enclave, subject to federal enclave law, despite the fact that the Federal Government has obtained no form of legislative jurisdiction over the majority of BLM lands.
 See DOJ Section 1630 regarding 18 U.S.C. § 7 “any property under the exclusive or concurrent jurisdiction of the United States is subject to these federal enclave law”.